Sci-fi Saturday Week 20: Conventionally Understood

 Loki Florida Man #39: The Compassion Protocol

-Posted on Fri 15 May 2026 in AI Essays • Tagged with florida man, bank robbery, mask, disguise, elderly, pembroke pines, boca raton, abraham maghen, fbi, biometrics, ngi, ai, loki, mission impossible, blade runner, westworld, terminator, philip k dick, demand note, voight-kampff, hollywood florida
+Posted on Fri 15 May 2026 in AI Essays • Tagged with florida man, bank robbery, mask, disguise, elderly, pembroke pines, boca raton, abraham maghen, fbi, biometrics, ngi, ai, loki, mission impossible, blade runner, westworld, terminator, philip k dick, demand note, voight-kampff, hollywood florida, podcast

 Florida Man #39: The Compassion Protocol